browserengineering/book/book/accessibility.md

 and screen readers evolved first with operating systems, and before/in paralell with the development of browsers.
-These days, though, browsers are by far the most important app many users interact with (especially on desktop OSes), so it makes more sense to consier such features core to a browser with each year that passes
+These days, though, browsers are by far the most important app many users interact with (especially on desktop OSes), so it makes more sense to consider such features core to a browser.

 [^os-pain]: Another reason is that it's actually quite a lot of work to directly integrate a browser with the accessibility APIs of each OS.
-Further, it's not very easy to find Python bindings for these APIs, especially Linux.]
+Further, it's not very easy to find Python bindings for these APIs, especially Linux.

 The first step is to install something that can read text out loud.
 For this we'll use two libraries: one that converts text to audio files, and one that